 I gave people up – a lot of people.
 I gave up the whole idea of chasing them, of trying to save someone who doesn’t want to be saved.
 I’ve learned that you can’t force your good intentions on someone, so I stopped fighting hopeless battles.
 I’ve learned to accept people and situations I can’t change.
 I’ve accepted the fact that sometimes you can be wrong about someone and see more in them than there actually is.
 That’s okay.
 I’ve learned that more often than not people just grow apart.
 That’s okay, too.

 I’ve accepted the fact that at some point in my life I was a terrible person.

 I’ve accepted my bad decisions and my mistakes and I appreciate the bad experiences I’ve gone through.
 I’ve learned from them; because of them I am who I am today.
 And I like this person.
 I am grateful for everything I have, but I am especially grateful for the people in my life.
 They may not be many, but they are the best!

 I’ve learned to stay true to myself, to be a good person, to come from a place of love in everything I do.
 This way, the right people will come along and stay.
 I try not to judge, I try not to forget that everyone is fighting a battle no one else knows about.

 Today I am happy.
 I am peaceful, before anything else.
 Not everything is perfect in my life (and it will never be), there are still a lot of things I have to work on (and there will always be), but the big picture is great.

 Make mistakes, go through shit, live your life!
 The things you may regret now, you’ll come to cherish.
 And when in doubt, remember that we can’t really know what’s good for us anyway.
-We can’t tell what the right decision is until later, when we look back and think about things, when they’ve had time grow in our mind and our decisions have transformed into consequences.
+We can’t tell what the right decision is until later, when we look back and think about things, when they’ve had time grow in our minds and our decisions have turned into consequences.
 So go in the direction of your dreams, take the path that feels right in the moment!
 Because it truly is all for the better.